JeremyWurbs/collatz/README.md

 # Generalized Collatz Graph

-If you wish to define the functions applied to even and odd numbers differently, you may use the GeneralizedCollatz class and pass in the desired functions.
+If you wish to define the functions applied to even and odd numbers directly, you may use the GeneralizedCollatz class and pass in user-defined functions, resulting in graphs which may or may not always converge back to 1.

 ```python
 from generalized_collatz import GeneralizedGraph